shivanjalikaname/rundeck/README.md

       roles:
          - rundeck

-Run is by - ansible-playbook -i hosts rundeck.yml
+Run it by - ansible-playbook -i hosts rundeck.yml